zukunft/zukunft.com/docs/code_functions_all.md

         \-- change - create an array for the api json message
         \-- change_link - add the link change fields to the api json message of one change log entry
         \-- change_log - create an array for the api json creation
+        \-- change_log_list - create the api json array with one entry per change so that the frontend
         \-- change_value - create an array for the api json message
         \-- ref_list - @return user|null the person who wants to see the refs
         \-- ref_type - TODO use parent function for setting the name, ...